retooth2/xenharmlib/doc/prim_seq.rst

 --------------------------------------------

-If you want to know if a specific note or pitch is contained inside of a sequence you can use the :code:`in` operator:
+If you want to know if a specific note or pitch is contained inside of a sequence, you can use the :code:`in` operator:

 .. tabs::